Services provided to schools can be ordered through a Service Level Agreement issued annually.

 Instrumental and vocal teaching is usually provided from KS2 to KS5, though some upper strings and recorder work might be appropriate at KS1.

 The contract applies for the full year.
-See terms and conditions.
+For more information, please see our terms and conditions.

 The standard minimum visit is 1 hour.
 Visits of 30 to 50 minutes will be considered, but cannot be guaranteed.

 Your visiting teachers will be happy to liaise with you about arranging tuition for next year.
 If you would like to explore widening the disciplines in your school, please contact the relevant Head of Department:

 In schools where NMPAT has agreed to operate a direct billing scheme, the financial relationship is between NMPAT and the parents.

 NMPAT’s standard tuition is provided as 15 minute individual lessons, though in some circumstances this may be combined into a shared half hour.